Why Save The Cheetah from Extinction?

 Because Apex Predators Balance the Ecosystem

-If cheetahs no longer existed, there would be a domino effect referred to as a trophic cascade.
+If cheetahs no longer existed, there would be a domino effect, what we refer to as a ‘trophic cascade’.
 There would be too many herbivores resulting in loss of vegetation, greater soil erosion, less available water, and a negative impact on the health of the ecosystem.

 Surprisingly, cheetahs do not fare well in protected areas like national parks and wildlife reserves.
 This is because these areas normally contain high densities of other larger predators like the lion, leopard, and hyena, all of which compete with cheetahs for prey.
-Given the opportunity, those other predators will also prey on cheetahs and cheetah cub mortality can be as high as 90%.
+Given the opportunity, those other predators will also prey on cheetahs and cheetah cub mortality can be very high.

-As a result, nearly 90 per cent of cheetahs in Africa live in open areas and on private farmlands and therefore often come into conflict with people.
+Nearly 77 per cent of cheetahs in Africa live in open areas and on private farmlands, so they often come into conflict with people, especially farmers.
 Cheetahs are killed in retaliation for livestock predation or because of their perceived threat to human livelihood.

 Loss of Habitat